busbud/coding-challenge-frontend-b/README.md

 For the frontend I wanted to do something a little fancy without going too far outside of the requirements, and trying to keep the LOC to a minimum.
 The UX is probably not the _best_ for a quick search app, but I had to add **some** transitions 🤓.

+In regards to state management, to keep the complexity low (and because I didn't feel the project really warranted it) I simply used React state, rather than something like React context or Redux.

+Additionally for number formatting (dates & prices) I took a similar approach, using modern browser APIs, as opposed to third-party libraries.

 ⚠️ Note: Although the challenge mentioned to use the **2nd of August 2021** as the date, since this is in the past I've used a future date.

 ## Stack